 The course develops the understanding of the key concepts in public sector economics.
-It establishes the rationale for government intervention and critically examines the major forms of intervention in markets by government including, taxation, subsidisation, regulation and direct provision.
-The course examines the private provision of public goods and the conceptual and procedural issues that arise in public private partnerships.
-The course examines policy issues in areas such as health, housing, regional policy, and education.
+It establishes the rationale for government intervention and critically examines its major forms: taxation, subsidisation, regulation and direct provision.
+It examines the private provision of public goods and the conceptual and procedural issues that arise in public private partnerships.
+The course explores policy issues in areas such as health, housing, regional policy, and education.